Low pressure molding: Process

-Use
+Uses

-The Low Pressure Molding process was initially used in Europe in the 1970s to seal connectors and create strain reliefs for wires.
-The first commercial use of the Low Pressure Molding process was in the automotive industry.
+The low pressure molding process was initially used in Europe in the 1970s to seal connectors and create strain reliefs for wires.
+The first commercial use of the low pressure molding process was in the automotive industry.
 The driving force was to replace toxic and cumbersome potting processes, faster cycle times, lighter parts and environmentally safe components and for some applications to replace heat shrink tubings.

-Since then Low Pressure Molding has spread out to other areas such as industrial products, medical, consumer products, military, wire harness and any unique product that needs to be sealed and protected against the environment, like Automotive sensors in-cabin and even under hood, USB thumb drives, RF ID tags, moisture sensors, motor control boards, consumer productslow pressure molding use.
-In essence the process acts as a middle ground between plastic injection molding which subjects components to high pressure and temperatures that can often damage them and potting with resin a process that involves waste and lengthy curing times.
+Since then low pressure molding has spread out to other areas such as industrial products, medical, consumer products, military, wire harness and any unique product that needs to be sealed and protected against the environment, like Automotive sensors in-cabin and even under hood, USB thumb drives, RFID tags, moisture sensors, motor control boards, consumer products.
+In essence the process acts as a middle ground between plastic injection molding, which subjects components to high pressure and temperatures that can often damage them, and potting with resin, a process that involves waste and lengthy curing times.